Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Mode Decomposition based on Time State-Space Mapping

-\paragraph{Koopman Modes} Let us assume the dynamics induces a known typical monotone profile for different spatial structures in the data.
-The profile, denoted as $a_{\lambda_i}(t)$, varies according to the spatial structure and depends on a parameter $\lambda_i$.
-Given the time sampling point set $\{t_i\}_0^M$ (not to be confused with time state-space mapping), we define the overcomplete dictionary,
+\paragraph{Spatiotemporal mode decomposition based on a monotone decay profile} Let us assume the dynamics induces a known typical monotone profile for different spatial structures in the data.
+The profile, denoted as $a_{\lambda_i}(t)$, varies according to the spatial structure, $\bm{v}_i$, and depends on a parameter $\lambda_i$.
+In addition, we assume that the solution can be approximate as,